Starting a business in “the real world” is a ton of work and often requires substantial start-up capital.

 You don’t need to sell a physical product in the beginning.
 There are many other ways to make money online with just a website.

 You can earn money from placing ads on your website through Google AdSense, Mediavine, or any other service.
-You can also recommend products you love and earn commissions on them without even having to ship them yourself (this is called “affiliate marketing”).
-You can be a coach or offer paid advice for your area of expertise.
+You can also recommend products you love and earn commissions on them without even having to ship them yourself.
+This is called “affiliate marketing” (learn more by taking this free affiliate marketing course by Miles Beckler).
+You can also become a coach or offer paid advice for your area of expertise.
 The list goes on and on…

 How Will You Market Your Business Online?